 The Cardinals once again had no answer for Breanna Stewart.
 The sensational sophomore had 24 points and 10 rebounds to lead UConn over Louisville in a rematch of last season's national championship game.

 "She scores them exactly when you need them," UConn coach Geno Auriemma said of his young star.
 "Every one of her points seems to mean something.
-She hits three-run homers when we're down two and that's what separates her from everybody else."

 The win was UConn's 31st straight dating back to last season's title run.
 That's the fifth-longest winning streak in school history.